ministryofjustice/cloud-platform/run_books/post_migration_cleanup.md

   - Ensure live service is still functioning!

 ## When to use this document?
 Once a service has been migrated to the Cloud Platform from Template Deploy there will be a number of cleanup tasks required to ensure legacy resources have been removed.
 These tasks will be listed in this document (below).
-Throughout this process we recommend making a note/record of deleted resources, including things like S3 buckets and RDS databases.
+Throughout this process, we recommend making a note/record of deleted resources, including things like S3 buckets and RDS databases.
 This will allow you to reference your actions to service teams if required.

 Throughout this document, when using the term "Service team", we're referring to the team in charge of the project that's been migrated.